skeelogy/skarf.js/README.md

 ### Introduction

-This is a JavaScript augmented reality (AR) framework for handling different AR libraries in Three.js.
+This is a framework for handling JavaScript augmented reality (AR) libraries in Three.js.

 ### Integrated AR libraries